-14.1 Firmware update using RS232
+14.1 Update firmware using RS232

-- Switch off the clock. - Install and run the Flash Magic software. - Open the configuration file "LPC2366 dc3.fms" over the File -> Open Settings menu - Set used COM Port and open file firmware "DC3\<version>.hex" (e.g. DC3\NTP\POE\v349.hex) using the Browse key - Connect the programmer to serial COM Port of computer (the USB-RS232 converter can be used) and connect the power supply to the jack on the programmer. - Install the jumper ISPE (JP9). - Connect the programmer to connector PROG (JP8).
+- Switch-off the clock. - Install and run the Flash Magic software. - Open the configuration file "dc3prog.fms" over the File -> Open Settings menu - Set used COM Port and open file firmware "dc3.hex"using the Browse key - Connect the programmer to serial COM Port of computer (the USB-RS232 converter can be used) and connect the power supply to the jack on the programmer. - Install the jumper ISPE (JP9). - Connect the programmer to connector PROG (JP8).
 The POWER LED placed on the clock lights up. - Click the Start button to run programming; after completion, a "Finished" message will be displayed in the bottom part of the widow - Disconnect the programmer and remove the ISPE jumper. - Firmware version can be checked in the last item of the clock menu.

-14.2 Firmware update over Ethernet on NTP and PoE versions
+14.2 Update firmware over Ethernet on NTP and PoE versions

 - Create a folder on the computer disk and copy "tftpd32.ini", "tftpd32.chm" and "tftpd32.exe" in it.
-Copy the new firmware file "devapp.bin" as well. - Run "tftpd32.exe", let only the TFTP Server in the window Settings -> Global Settings be active, don't change other settings. - Using the Browse key, open choice of active directory and find the one which contains the given firmware - Connect to the clock by the windows command telnet <clock IP address> example: telnet 192.168.0.190 - The page of telnet requesting will appear, after the password entered identification of current software version and clock MAC address displays. - Enter the command fu in telnet window to start the automatic clock firmware update from the "dc3app.bin" file. - Information about sending file and its progress displays in the tftpd32 program window after the command entering.
+Copy the new firmware file "dc3app.bin" as well. - Run "tftpd32.exe", let only the TFTP Server in the window Settings -> Global Settings be active, don't change other settings. - Using the Browse key, open choice of active directory and find the one which contains the given firmware - Connect to the clock by the windows command telnet <clock IP address> example: telnet 192.168.0.190 - The page of telnet requesting will appear, after the password entered identification of current software version and clock MAC address displays. - Enter the command fu in telnet window to start the automatic clock firmware update from the "dc3app.bin" file. - Information about sending file and its progress displays in the tftpd32 programme window after the command entering.
 Connection to telnet is ended automatically. - Wait about 1 minute after downloading the file.
 Connect the telnet to the clock again. - After entering the password, check if the firmware version is correct, if it isn't, it is necessary to repeat the whole procedure. - Close the telnet window and end the program tftpd32 with the command exit.